What is AEO? Answer Engine Optimization Explained (2026)

 Tools and APIs for tracking AI citations

-AEO tracking is still an emerging tool category, but the stack is getting better.
+AEO tracking is an emerging category, but the stack is improving — for a hands-on comparison, see our best AEO tools roundup.

 Benefits and challenges of AEO

-The biggest benefit of AEO is simple: it lets brands win visibility where user decisions are increasingly made.
-When ChatGPT, Perplexity, or Google AI Overviews summarize a category, recommend a tool, or define a concept, the brands included in that answer gain credibility before the click.
+So what is AEO worth to a brand?
+Its biggest benefit is winning visibility where decisions are increasingly made.
+When ChatGPT, Perplexity, or Google AI Overviews summarize a category or define a concept, the brands included in that answer gain credibility before the click.

 That creates several concrete advantages: